scyl/PiTemeratureHumidityServer/README.md

 Files
 -----
-* server.js - NodeJS server, returns temperature and humidity as JSON, logs to database and serves other static files
+* tmpServer.js - NodeJS server, returns temperature and humidity as JSON, and serves other static files
-* TBA
+* tmpLogger.py - Python program to record the temperature and humidity to the log
+* tmpChart.html - Web page with that plot the last 48hrs of temperature and humidity

 Dependencies
 ------------